AdobeDocs/experience-manager-65.en/help/assets/enhanced-smart-tags.md

    ![tagging_dialog](assets/tagging_dialog.png)

    Navigate to the asset folder and review the tags to verify whether the Smart Content Service tagged your assets properly.
-For details, see [Managing Smart Tags](managing-smart-tags.md).

 #### Tag assets from the timeline {#tagging-assets-from-the-timeline}